 “And you revolt me more with each passing moment.”
 He dragged the end of his spear across the ground, and Rosa could have sworn it sounded exactly like screaming.

-“What do you seek from me?
+“What do you seek from the god Ares?
 The strength to wage war?
 The power to fend for yourself, strength you should have been born with!?”

 “Anything…” Rosa whimpered.

 The being paused, but he did not shout at them, instead he laughed It was a cold and terrible sound, echoing in their ears.